University Mall (Arkansas): 1975 and 1987 renovations

-In 1975, the mall underwent some cosmetic renovation and was renamed from simply The Mall to University Mall, probably to diversify it from the new McCain Mall Simon was planning for North Little Rock.
+In 1975, the mall underwent cosmetic renovations and was renamed from simply The Mall to University Mall to diversify it from the new McCain Mall Simon was planning for North Little Rock.
 The mall's reopening was held in March of that year.
-News accounts say that special emphasis was placed on a security program.
+News accounts state that special emphasis was placed on the mall's security program.
 University Mall drew thousands of shoppers yearly and was known for its holiday displays and programs.
-It also became a favorite place for many walkers, including retirees and heart patients from St. Vincent Infirmary Medical Center, located just across University Avenue.
+It became a favorite place for many walkers, including retirees and heart patients from St. Vincent Infirmary Medical Center, located just across University Avenue.